Siddique (director)

 Siddique Ismail (25 March 1955 – 8 August 2023) was an Indian film director, producer, screenwriter and actor who predominantly worked in Malayalam cinema.
 He made his directorial debut with the Malayalam film Ramji Rao Speaking (1989).
 His screenwriting debut came with the Malayalam film Pappan Priyappetta Pappan (1986).
 His final film was Big Brother (2020).

 Career

 Siddique began his career as an assistant director to Fazil.
 The duo of Siddique and Lal was spotted by Fazil when he saw them performing in the Cochin Kalabhavan troupe.
 Siddique later teamed up with Lal to create many films and was credited as Siddique-Lal.
 The duo later split up; Siddique continued with his directorial ventures, while Lal turned to acting and producing.
-All of Siddique's films are comedies, and his films in Tamil were mainly remakes of his Malayalam films, such as Bodyguard (Malayalam) and Kaavalan (Tamil).
+All of Siddique's films are comedies, and his films in Tamil were mainly remakes of his Malayalam films, such as Body Guard (Malayalam) and Kaavalan (Tamil).
 Bodyguard was later remade in Hindi.
 Siddique co-produced films with Jenso Jose under their joint company S Talkies.